-When working with CloudOps for Kubernetes, it is recommended to use a single cluster per AWS account or Azure subscription.
+When working with CloudOps for Kubernetes, it is recommended to use a single cluster per AWS account.
 In a typical scenario, this means that there will be one cluster which will host all non production environments, and one cluster which will host only the production environment.

 The lower environment cluster is usually referred to as the

 hub cluster, and will host the build and deploy infrastructure such as Jenkins and Nexus.
 This cluster can also be used to host the lower environments, such as

 CI, and so on.
 For most customer scenarios, this cluster can also be used to host

 pre-prod.
 Each environment tier should be placed into a separate namespace, which will allow for separation of resources, and if desired this can be used to limit inter-environment communication using Cilium or another Kubernetes service mesh implementation.
 In this configuration all environments will share compute resources, which will provide the most cost effective method for deploying multiple environments.
 The environments will also share a single Kubernetes control plane, which greatly simplifies environment management.

 When you work with CloudOps for Kubernetes and deploy multiple types of Elastic Path environments, we recommend having one hub Kubernetes cluster.
 Dedicate this Kubernetes cluster to building and deploying code.
 This cluster can also be used to host the lower environments, such as

 CI, and so on.
 For production or production-like environments such as

 pre-prod, if production like testing and isolation is required, create additional Kubernetes clusters dedicated to hosting Elastic Path environments.
 By running in this way, the Jenkins and Nexus containers inside the hub Kubernetes cluster are less likely to compete for resources with Elastic Path deployments, similar to a production environment.
 For production environments, we recommend deploying the Kubernetes cluster into a separate AWS account, to ensure complete isolation of the environment.